7 Reasons to Just Say NO!

-When was the last time you said “no?”
-Remember when you were a child and you dared to proclaim it boldly even though it often resulted in some form of correction?
-Today, that tiny, two-letter word is much harder to say – even when you really want to say it.
+Remember when you were a child and you dared to proclaim “NO” with gusto even though that choice often resulted in some form of correction?

 Consider these positive reasons to practice the art of saying “No!”